morriscox/Rules-of-Tech-Support/Rules of Tech Support - rules.md

 #### Rule 83 - Every company has a Production environment.
 If you're lucky, they have a separate Test environment.

+#### Rule 84 - Users already have a certificate of proficiency in computering.

 #### Rule 81N6 - The GoogleBing awaits.